FINRAOS/model-validation-toolkit/docs/supervisor_user_guide.rst

 represent an externally computed estimate of the probability of drawing a specific combination of categorical variables from :math:`p` and :math:`q`.
 These might be computed via histograms.
-See `estimation with density estimators
-<user_guide.rst#estimation-with-density-estimators>`__ for resources within
-this library for accomplishing this.
+See `estimation with density estimators :ref:`density-estimators` for resources within this library for accomplishing this.
 This approch may be useful when computing :math:`f`-divergences from within a distributed dataframe on a large cluster with many unique combinations of categorical columns.
 You could compute a histogram over the categorial portion of the data, parallelize separate divergence-like computations over each unique combination of categorical values in your dataset (as shown in the above equation), and sum the results.
 Note you never have to consider unique combinations of categorical values that were not in the original sample set, so you will never end up with more unique combinations of categories than you have records accross both datasets.

 Featureless Datasets
 ===============================================